 Who should get an ImPACT evaluation?

-Since symptoms, responses and recovery patterns vary by person, it’s helpful to know what “normal” cognitive function is for each athlete.
-Baseline testing is recommended for athletes who play contact sports such as football, lacrosse, soccer and basketball.
+Since symptoms, responses and recovery patterns vary by person, it’s helpful to know what normal cognitive function is for each growing athlete.
+An ImPACT baseline test is recommended for children, teens and young adults who play contact sports, such as football, lacrosse, soccer and basketball.
 It is also recommended for athletes who participate in high-impact sports like cheerleading and gymnastics.
-Baseline testing should be scheduled before the season starts, before a concussion occurs.
-This baseline information will help more accurately determine when their cognitive function has returned to “normal” if/when they do get a concussion.
+Baseline testing should be conducted every two years—before a concussion occurs.
+Baseline testing results will help a sports medicine specialist more accurately determine when an athlete’s cognitive function has returned to normal if or when he or she gets a head injury.

-The ImPACT evaluation should be administered within 72 hours of a concussion to all athletes ages 12 and up.
-The test can be re-administered every seven to 10 days to document improvement of neurocognitive function and should be repeated until the athlete is cleared by his doctor.
+The ImPACT post-injury test should be administered within 72 hours of a concussion to all athletes ages 12 and up.
+The test can be readministered every seven to 10 days to document improvement of neurocognitive function and should be repeated until the athlete is cleared by his or her doctor.

-The ImPACT evaluation is a tool that helps determine when an athlete has recovered.
-However, it should not be used as the only consideration to determine when it’s safe for an athlete to return to their sport.
+The ImPACT post-injury test is a tool that helps determine when an athlete has recovered.
+However, it should not be used as the only consideration to determine when it’s safe for an athlete to return to his or her sport.

-An athlete can return to their sport when:
+An athlete can return to his or her sport when:

-If your athlete had a baseline ImPACT evaluation and has since had a head injury, call our concussion nurse coordinator at 404-785-KIDS (5437) to schedule a post-concussive test.
+If your child had an ImPACT baseline test and has since had a head injury, call the concussion nurse coordinator at Children’s Healthcare of Atlanta at 404-785-KIDS (5437) to schedule an ImPACT post-injury test.